 - (1) All of the outstanding equity awards as of September 30, 2016 are RSUs that were granted under and subject to the terms of the 2015 Equity Incentive Plan, described below under "- Equity Benefit Plans."
 None of our named executive officers held any other stock awards at the end of 2016.
-Except as otherwise indicated, each RSU award is subject to performance-based and time-based vesting, subject to the executive's continuous service with us through the time-based vesting dates and the potential vesting acceleration of the time-based vesting conditions upon a change in control and certain terminations of employment, as described above under "- Narrative to Summary Compensation Table" and below under "Equity Benefit Plans 2015 Equity Incentive Plan." - (2) The RSUs will satisfy the performance-based vesting restrictions upon the first to occur of a change in control of the company and the date that is six months following our initial public offering, in each case subject to Mr. Kenyon's continued service with us through such event.
-Of these RSUs, 50% will satisfy the time-based vesting restrictions on each of September 15, 2018 and 2019, subject to Mr. Kenyon's continuous service with us through such dates; provided that 100% will satisfy the time-based vesting restrictions upon the occurrence of a change in control, subject to Mr. Kenyon's continuous service with us through such date. - (3) The RSUs will satisfy the performance-based vesting restrictions upon the first to occur of a change in control of the company and the date that is six months following our initial public offering, in each case subject to Dr. Bao's continued service with us through such event.
+Except as otherwise indicated, each RSU award is subject to performance-based and time-based vesting, subject to the executive's continuous service with us through the time-based vesting dates and the potential vesting acceleration of the time-based vesting conditions upon a change in control and certain terminations of employment, as described above under "- Narrative to Summary Compensation Table" and below under "Equity Benefit Plans 2015 Equity Incentive Plan." - (2) The RSUs will satisfy the performance-based vesting restrictions upon the first to occur of a change in control of the company and the date that is six months following the effective date of the registration statement of which this prospectus forms a part, in each case subject to Mr. Kenyon's continued service with us through such event.
+Of these RSUs, 50% will satisfy the time-based vesting restrictions on each of September 15, 2018 and 2019, subject to Mr. Kenyon's continuous service with us through such dates; provided that 100% will satisfy the time-based vesting restrictions upon the occurrence of a change in control, subject to Mr. Kenyon's continuous service with us through such date. - (3) The RSUs will satisfy the performance-based vesting restrictions upon the first to occur of a change in control of the company and the date that is six months following the effective date of the registration statement of which this prospectus forms a part, in each case subject to Dr. Bao's continued service with us through such event.
 Of these RSUs, 50% will satisfy the time-based vesting restrictions on each of January 20, 2019 and 2020, subject to Dr. Bao's continued service with us through such dates; provided that 100% will satisfy the time-based vesting restrictions upon the occurrence of a change in control, subject to Dr. Bao's continuous service with us through such date.